Medical Malpractice Cases

 Failure To Change Surgical Dressing – Confidential Settlement In Montgomery County, Alabama

-Ty Brown and Roger Lucas settled a case on behalf of an elderly woman who did not receive proper medical care from a rehabilitation hospital.
+Ty Brown settled a case on behalf of an elderly woman who did not receive proper medical care from a rehabilitation hospital.
 The client had undergone surgery to repair her broken ankle; the wound was covered with surgical dressing and she was soon transferred to the rehabilitation center.
 While there, her surgical dressing was not unwrapped and changed nor removed from her ankle for nearly three weeks.
 As a result, a large infection extending into the bone occurred.
 She was forced to undergo more surgery and therapy.

 Medical Malpractice – $2.5 Million Verdict In Jefferson County, Alabama